 The table below shows KS2 results for schools in the area.
 The first column shows the results for reading, writing and maths and the percentage of pupils who achieved the expected results, ordered from lowest to highest.
-Eight schools had lower levels than the Shropshire and national averages of (65.4%) and (64.9%).
+Nine schools had lower levels than the Shropshire and national averages of (63%) and (64.4%).
 These schools are highlighted in grey in the table.
-These schools are located in or near deprived areas which is a common factor in pupil attainment levels.
-In addition more rural schools show in some cases lower attainment, which could be due to lower funding levels, rural isolation and small pockets of deprivation.
+Schools located near deprived areas, or who have a more deprived catchment area, is a common factor in lower pupil attainment levels.
+In addition more rural schools show, in some cases lower attainment, which could be